-Wyssolela Moreira, born in Luanda, lives and works between Toronto, Canada and Luanda, Angola as a multidisciplinary artist, art director, and energy worker.
+Wyssolela Moreira, born in Luanda, lives and works between Toronto, Canada and Luanda, Angola as a multidisciplinary artist, and wellness practitioner.

 Her artistic and experimental practice uses digital collage, writing, photography, installation, video art, and performance to explore the complexities of a Self influenced by neo-colonial normativity.
-She works on the intersection of art and spirituality, and centers the decolonization and deconstruction of colonial inheritance pertaining the body, identity, space, belief, health/wellness.
-She uses her work to create opportunities for thought, to hold space for marginalized experiences, challenge existing narratives about what it means to be African/Black, and highlight the realities of discrimination, gender inequality, and African human rights.
+She works at the intersection of art and spirituality, and centers the decolonization and deconstruction of colonial inheritance pertaining to the body, identity, space, belief, and health.
+She also uses her work to hold space for marginalized experiences, challenge existing narratives about Africanism/Blackness, and highlight the social realities of gender and human rights inequality.

 Wyssolela has had the opportunity to exhibit her work internationally in collective exhibitions, video and film festivals, artist residencies, cultural events, and publications.